 SpectX allows to execute structured queries directly on raw data files.
-In order to do so it needs to know which files to look to retrieve data.
+In order to do so it needs to know which files to look for retrieving the data.
 To provide query engine with structured data the retrieved raw bytes need to be interpreted according to expected structure (the pattern) and transformed.
-So, in general the query is processed in following stages:
+Hence the query is logically split to two:

-SpectX queries can be written as a script.
-This allows composing complex analysis tasks, consisting of many queries and manipulating retrieved data.
-The possibility to write scripts that are easy to read and understand is no less important.
+SpectX queries are written as a script.
+This allows composing complex analysis tasks, consisting of many queries manipulating retrieved data.
+All this in easily readable manner accompanied with explaining comments.

-Additionally, SpectX allows defining Views to capture input resources and format definitions, but also to access optimizations.
-It forms the basis for separating roles for data resource management and analytics.
+Additionally, SpectX allows defining Views to capture input resources and data format definitions.
+Views are also good for hiding the location and format of data from analytics - i.e separating roles of data resource management and analytics.